proc7ts/fun-events/README.md

   console.log('Event of type ', type, event);
 }

-// An `OnEvent` registrar function accepts event receivers with event interface const onEvent: OnEvent<[string, Event]>;
+// An `OnEvent` registrar function accepts event receivers with compatible event signature const onEvent: OnEvent<[string, Event]>;

 // Call an `OnEvent` registrar to register receiver
-// An event interest returned can be used to unregister const interest: EventIterest = onEvent(eventReceiver);
+// An event supply returned can be cut off to unregister the receiver const supply: EventSupply = onEvent(eventReceiver);

 // Generate some events

-interest.off(); // The eventReceiver will no longer receive events after this call
+supply.off(); // The eventReceiver will no longer receive events after this call
 ```